Skip to content

 Change is Change

-Change can be either good or bad, but I think it depends on how you see the change.
+Change is neither good nor bad in isolation — it depends on how you approach it.
 Regardless of how you view it, it’s going to happen.
-Perhaps instead of fighting it, embrace it…use the new decade as a launch platform to retool your skillset, embrace new technology, geek out and have some fun learning.
+Use the new decade as a launch platform to retool your skillset, embrace new technology, and geek out while you learn.
+That advice holds as well in 2025 as it did in 2020.